Instatrip: Szczecin Photos – “Do you want to come to Poland with me this weekend to eat pierogies and drink Polish beer?”

 The National Museum in Szczecin is simply gorgeous.
 Around since 1945, it houses over 150,000 objects (which may or may not be interesting) and is considered to be the largest cultural institution in Western Pomerania.

 Across from the museum is another one of my favourite places in all of Szczecin.
 It’s another great spot for summertime beer drinking and gazing out at the very industrial port area.
 It also seems to be a popular make-out spot for lovers.

 7) Contemporary Theatre

 The Contemporary Theatre (Teatr Współczesny) opened in 1976 and is located right next to the National Museum.
 It seems I have to return to Szczecin for a weekend of music and theatre (plus beer and pierogies of course!)

 - For three of us to travel by train on a day trip to Szczecin from Berlin, it was a 31 € return or just over 10 € a person.
 Make sure you purchase a Brandenburg ticket.
 The ticket will actually cover up to five people.

 - There’s a tourist information centre located close to the train station.
 You’ll see signs as you exit the station.
 A map of the city can be purchased for about 2 €.

-- For more Szczecin inspiration, view my Szczecin, Poland, archives or take a look at more photos of Szczecin.
+- For more Szczecin inspiration, view my Szczecin, Poland, archives or take a look at even more photos of Szczecin.